kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 ### Persistent Volumes ###

-This type of storage is what you probably had in mind when we started talking about volumes.
-Unfortunately, we're quite limited with the options here and will return to *PersistentVolumes* briefly in Part 2 and again in Part 3 with GKE.
+In contrast to the emptyDir volumes, a [Persistent Voulme](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is something you probably had in mind when we started talking about volumes.

-The reason for the difficulty is that you should not store data with the application or create a dependency on the filesystem by the application.
-Kubernetes supports cloud providers very well and you can run your own storage system.
-During this course, we are not going to run our own storage system as that would be a huge undertaking and most likely "in real life" you are going to use something hosted by a cloud provider.
-This topic would probably be a part of its own, but let's scratch the surface and try something you can use to run something at home.
+A Persistent Volume (PV) is a cluster-wide resource, that represents a piece of storage in the cluster that has been provisioned by the cluster administrator or is [dynamically](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) provisioned.
+Persistent Volumes can be backed by various types of storage such as local disk, NFS, cloud storage, etc.

+PVs have a lifecycle independent of any individual pod that uses the PV.
+This means that the data in the PV can outlive the pod that it was attached to.

+When using a cloud provider, such as Google Kubernetes Engine which we shall use in parts 3 and 4, it is the cloud provider that takes care of backing storage and the Persistent Volumes that you can use.
+If you run your own cluster or use a local cluster such as k3s for development, you need to take care of the storage system and Persistent Volumes by yourself.

-A *local* volume is a *PersistentVolume* that binds a path from the node to use as a storage.
-This ties the volume to the node.
+An easy option that we can use with K3s is a [local](https://kubernetes.io/docs/concepts/storage/volumes/#local) PersistentVolume that uses a path in a cluster node as the storage.
+This solution ties the volume to a particular node and if the node becomes unavailable, the storage is not usable.

+So the local Persistent Volumes are **not** the solution to be used in production!

 For the _PersistentVolume_ to work you first need to create the local path in the node we are binding it to.
-Since our k3d cluster runs via docker let's create a directory at `/tmp/kube` in the `k3d-k3s-default-agent-0` container.
+Since our cluster runs via Docker let's create a directory at `/tmp/kube` in the container `k3d-k3s-default-agent-0`.
 This can simply be done via `docker exec k3d-k3s-default-agent-0 mkdir -p /tmp/kube`

+The Persistent Volume definition is created as follows:

 **persistentvolume.yaml**